Dave200s1/Spartan-Player/README.md

 ## Known issues

-Keep in mind there are some issues thus this is my first project which I am contributing, and I am not by any means a professional.
+Keep in mind there are some issues thus this is my first big project which I am contributing, and I am not by any means a professional.

 1. Window is not adjustable (In theory you can, but It doesn't scale).
 2. The Timestamps are only counting in mins for now and not in minutes and seconds.